Carol Ann Duffy: Career

 When Duffy was 15, June Scriven sent her poems to Outposts, a publisher of pamphlets, where it was read by the bookseller Bernard Stone, who published some of them.
 When she was 16, she met Adrian Henri, 39 at the time, one of the Liverpool poets, and decided she wanted to be with him; she then lived with him for 10 years until they split in 1982.
 "He gave me confidence," she said, "he was great.
 It was all poetry, very heady, and he was never faithful.
 He thought poets had a duty to be unfaithful."

 She applied to the University of Liverpool to be near him, and began a philosophy degree there in 1974.
 She had two plays performed at the Liverpool Playhouse, wrote a pamphlet, Fifth Last Song, and received an honours degree in philosophy in 1977.
 She won the National Poetry Competition in 1983.
 She worked as poetry critic for The Guardian from 1988 to 1989, and was editor of the poetry magazine, Ambit.
 In 1996, she was appointed as a lecturer in poetry at Manchester Metropolitan University, and later became creative director of its Writing School.

-Duffy was almost appointed Poet Laureate of the United Kingdom in 1999 after the death of Ted Hughes, but lost out on the position to Andrew Motion.
+Duffy was a contender for the post of Poet Laureate of the United Kingdom in 1999 after the death of Ted Hughes, but lost out to Andrew Motion.
 Duffy said she would not have accepted the position at that time anyway, because she was in a relationship with Scottish poet Jackie Kay, had a young daughter, and would not have welcomed the public attention.
 In the same year, she was elected as a Fellow of the Royal Society of Literature.

 She was appointed as Poet Laureate on 1 May 2009, when Motion's 10-year term was over.
-Duffy was featured on the South Bank Show with Melvyn Bragg in December 2009 and on 7 December she presented the Turner Prize to artist Richard Wright.
+Duffy was featured on The South Bank Show with Melvyn Bragg in December 2009 and on 7 December she presented the Turner Prize to artist Richard Wright.

 Duffy received an Honorary Doctorate from Heriot-Watt University in 2009.

 In 2015, Duffy was elected as an Honorary Fellow of the British Academy.